 - 1. The site has capacity for around 43 dwellings.
-A broad mix of dwelling types, sizes and tenures should be provided on Site.
-The provision of at least 10% of new dwellings as affordable homes is encouraged and will be treated favourably. - 2.
+A broad mix of dwelling types, sizes and tenures should be provided on site.
+The provision of affordable homes on site is encouraged. - 2.
 New dwellings should positively address existing road frontages as far as possible.
-The scale and density of the development should be in broad accordance with the surrounding built character. - 3.
-Existing trees located along the boundaries of the Site should be retained and incorporated into the layout of the Site. - 4.
-The development must be designed to adopt the SUDs Hierarchy providing sufficient drainage capacity to accommodate periodic surface water flooding events accounting for Climate Change.
+The scale and density of the development should be in broad accordance with surrounding built form. - 3.
+Existing trees located along the boundaries of the site should be retained and incorporated into the layout of the development. - 4.
+Care must be taken through the design and construction of the development to avoid damage to the existing culvert which crosses east west through the site.
+Investigation of the route and condition of this culvert is required.
+Enhancements to the structural integrity of this culvert may be required to avoid increased flood risk. - 5.
+A ground investigation is required to survey the potential for underground mine workings on site.
+The findings of this assessment must inform the capacity, layout and form of the development. - 6.
+The development must incorporate sufficient drainage capacity applying the SUDs Hierarchy to respond to periodic surface water flooding accounting for the effects of Climate Change.
 Open Space could be included within this drainage infrastructure.